Best AI & Machine Learning Laptops in India (2026) - Research-Backed Picks for Developers

 Ideal Setup

-• • Hybrid: local coordinator + cloud workers
+• • Hybrid approach: local coordinator + cloud workers

 Budget Alternative